+The Rorabaugh Prize will be awarded annually to the author(s) of a first or second monograph in the English language in the history of alcohol and drug studies.
 Prizewinning books will exhibit the high standards of scholarship, superior quality, and distinguished contribution to the field that exemplified the work of Bill Rorabaugh.
 The Rorabaugh Prize shall be awarded without regard to citizenship, nationality, or any protected category.

 The Alcohol and Drugs History Society encourages submissions from all scholars, independent and university-affiliated, without regard to academic rank.
 The inaugural prize will be awarded in conjunction with the next conference of the ADHS, currently scheduled for Summer 2022 in Mexico City.